Beaumont Truck Rear-End Accident Attorneys

 Truck drivers have an obligation to be extra cautious on the road because they are operating a vehicle that towers above other cars on the road.
-However, truck drivers are not always vigilant and serious rear-end accidents can occur.
+However, truck drivers are not always vigilant, and serious rear-end accidents can occur.
 Sometimes the accidents are the fault of the truck driver, and sometimes the trucking company bears the blame.

-Tractor-trailers need more space to stop than a small passenger vehicle.
+Tractor-trailers need more space to stop than small passenger vehicles.
 An 80,000-pound tractor-trailer truck traveling at 65 miles per hour needs the distance of about two football fields to make a complete stop.
 In comparison, a passenger vehicle weighing 4,000 pounds and traveling at the same speed of 65 miles per hour needs nearly the distance of one football field to make a complete stop.
-This means that it can be quite easy to rear end, or be rear-ended by a tractor-trailer truck.
+This means that it can be quite easy to rear end or be rear-ended by a tractor-trailer truck.

 Brake lag is another factor that plays into the stopping distance for large trucks.
 While most passenger vehicles operate using hydraulic brakes, which are faster and more instantaneous, tractor-trailer trucks use air brakes, which have a lag time.